kalgynirae/lumeh.org/md/music.md

       <source src="/music/files/Synthmaster Lumpy - Sing We Now Of Christmas.ogg">
       <source src="/music/files/Synthmaster Lumpy - Sing We Now Of Christmas.mp3">
     </audio>
+    <a href="/music/files/Synthmaster Lumpy - Sing We Now Of Christmas.mp3" download>Download</a>

     Just a chiptunified version of a standard four-part arrangement—Not very exciting.
 I think I was experimenting with Milky Tracker.